Generic Cover Letter Examples & Templates

 Salutation

 Start with why you’re interested in working for the company.
-For example, if it’s their commitment to the community, the advancements they’ve accomplished in their industry or the quality and recognition of their work.
+For example, their commitment to the community, the advancements they’ve accomplished in their industry, or the quality and recognition of their work.

 Over the last five years, I’ve dedicated my career to UX design.
 I have focused my work on making fintech solutions accessible to all customers, particularly those who shy away from technology.
 My career and skills have been honed in the startup ecosystem.
 I am now seeking a role at a more established banking institution to refresh their products and regain their customer base interest.